redwoodjs/example-store-stripe/README.md

 6. Testing

 This project comes with a full test suite.
 To be able to run it (`yarn rw test`) you need to configure a test database.
-To do that you first have to create another database, just like you did in step 5.
-Then you add a new variable to your `.env` file called `TEST_DATABASE_URL`
+To do that, create another database, just like you did in step 5.
+Then add a new variable to your `.env` file called `TEST_DATABASE_URL`.

-So you'd have something like this in your `.env` file
+You should end up having something like this in your `.env` file:

 ```
 DATABASE_URL=postgres://postgres:password@localhost:5432/db-name